-Breeding fancy guppies can be a fun and fascinating hobby.
-Many breeders start out on a small scale and eventually progress to a larger operation and showing their strains at International Fancy Guppy Association sanctioned guppy shows.
+Fancy guppy breeding can be a fun and fascinating hobby.
+Many breeders start guppy breeding on a small scale and eventually progress to showing their strains at International Fancy Guppy Association sanctioned guppy shows.
 Some breeders' stock is so sought after that they ship fish to buyers around the world.
 Perhaps someday one of those breeders will be you!

 Getting Started Breeding Fancy Guppies

-Find a Breeder Mentor and Choose a Strain
+Find a Fancy Guppy Breeder Mentor and Choose a Strain

 Anyone can buy a few guppies at the shop and start breeding.
 In fact, guppies are one of the easiest fish to breed.
 However, pet shop fish rarely breed true, so it pays to start with the best fish you possibly can.